The Flask Mega-Tutorial Part XII: Dates and Times

 As it turns out, the web browser knows the user's timezone, and exposes it through the standard date and time JavaScript APIs.
 There are actually two ways to take advantage of the timezone information available via JavaScript:

-• The "old school" approach would be to have the web browser somehow send the timezone information to the server when the user first logs on to the application.
+• The "old school" approach would be to have the web browser somehow send the timezone information to the server when the user first logs in to the application.
 This could be done with an Ajax call, or much more simply with a meta refresh tag.
-Once the server knows the timezone it can keep it in the user's session or write it to the user's entry in the database, and from then on adjust all timestamps with it at the time templates are rendered.
+Once the server knows the timezone it can keep it in the user's session or write it to the users table in the database, and from then on adjust all timestamps with it at the time templates are rendered.

-• The "new school" approach would be to not change a thing in the server, and let the conversion from UTC to local timezone happen in the client, using JavaScript.
+• The "new school" approach would be to not change a thing in the server, and let the conversion from UTC to local timezone happen in the browser, using JavaScript.

 Both options are valid, but the second one has a big advantage.
 Knowing the timezone of the user isn't always enough to present dates and times in the format expected by the user.
-The browser has also access to the system locale configuration, which specifies things like AM/PM vs. 24 hour clock, DD/MM/YYYY vs. MM/DD/YYYY and many other cultural or regional styles.
+The browser has also access to the system locale configuration, which specifies things like AM/PM vs. 24-hour clock, DD/MM/YYYY vs. MM/DD/YYYY date rendering format and many other cultural or regional styles.

 And if that isn't enough, there is yet one more advantage for the new school approach.
 There is an open-source library that does all this work!